TadiT7/treble_experimentations_wiki/Nokia-2.1-and-V.md

 ***
 ## Additional Notes

+For AOSP 8.1, "arm-aonly-go" flavor is known working.

+For AOSP 9, since there's no "arm-ab-vanilla" flavor, you have to use Android 8.1 stock vendor along with "arm-aonly-vanilla" flavor.

-For AOSP 9 and AOSP 10, "arm-ab-vanilla" flavor is known working.
+For AOSP 10, "arm-ab-vanilla" flavor is known working.

 No navigation bar during boot, you must use following command under root permission to add it: